Docker

 Create Dockerfile -> install extension

-docker images or docker image ls
+docker image ls

 docker run hello-docker